 Contrary to popular belief, sudden cardiac arrest can strike any person regardless of age, gender or health status and approximately 33,000 Australians die every year from this condition.
 The single key contributing factor to improving survival rates of sudden cardiac arrest is the time taken to administer early CPR and defibrillation.
 Where CPR and defibrillation are administered within five minutes of an event, studies have shown dramatic improvements in survival rates.

-How Community First Responder works
+How the Community First Responder system works

 In the event of a sudden cardiac arrest, the flow of events is: